 3. Set boundaries

-Simply put, draw the lines.
+Simply put, draw the line.
 If your in-laws have a habit to drop by unexpectedly, and you end up cancelling your plans as a couple all the time, set boundaries so that your space as a couple is respected.
 Appreciate their concern, that they will likely disguise their interference as, but communicate in clear terms that you’d like to handle things your way, and on your own.

-4. Limit your interaction with your in-laws
+4. Limit your interaction with your disrespectful in-laws

 If your in-laws intentionally do or say things that hurt you and get under your skin more often than you’d like, it is evident that they don’t like you.
 In simple words, your in-laws hate you.
-Obviously, they cannot process their feelings like mature adults and intentionally do or say things to pinch you where it hurts the most.
+Obviously, these toxic in-laws cannot process their feelings like mature adults and intentionally do or say things to pinch you where it hurts the most.
 While the probable advice would be to talk to them one-on-one, chances are you will be likely labelled as overly sensitive.

-Your best bet in such a scenario would be to limit your interaction to the bare minimum with your in-laws.
+Your best bet in such a scenario would be to limit your interaction to the bare minimum with your disrespectful in-laws.
 Keeping distance geographically may make sense as well.
 They will get less opportunity to hurt you, and you will be crying a lot less.

-Your spouse needs to be in the centre of all the activity that involves your in-laws.
-He needs to take a lead in talking to his family, grabbing the bull by its horns, so to say.
+Your spouse needs to be in the centre of all the activity that involves your abusive in-laws.
+He needs to take a lead in talking to his family; grabbing the bull by its horns, so to say.
 Because he is the connection between you and his family, make sure you do not spend time with your in-laws during his absence.
 His presence would mean fewer issues, plus he will be able to manage any issues that arise.